Fujio-Turner/json-serialize-merger/README.md

 <br/><br/>

 ##### NOTE
 Personally time based conflict resolution is not my favorite way to resolve conflicts , but some people like the simplicity.

-You can get clock drift and/or different NPT servers that are off a few seconds or more.
-On consumer facing mobile apps users can root their phones set the system time in the future or the past too.
+<sup>1.</sup> You can get clock drift and/or different NPT servers that are off a few seconds or more off.
+On consumer facing mobile apps users can root their phones and set the system time in the future or the past too.